pearlbea/gdg-group/README.md

 &lt;gdg-group&gt;
 ====

-A web component that displays a GDG name (and optionally the next scheduled event and/or other text) and links to the group's Meetup page.
+A web component that displays a GDG name (and optionally the next scheduled event and/or other text) and links to the group's Meetup page (and event page, if the next event is displayed).

 ![demo image](https://raw.githubusercontent.com/pearlbea/gdg-group/master/demo.png)